Kiv/mlab2_pre_exercises/w0d1_instructions.md

 - Enable word wrap in VS Code using Alt+Z or View -> Word Wrap.
 - You can have a Jupyter-like notebook experience within a regular `.py` file by using the special comment `# %%` to delimit notebook cells.
 VS Code will recognize these and give you the option to run cells (Shift-Enter by default on my machine) or debug cells individually.

+## Workflow

+- The most basic thing you can do is copy the exercises into a new `.py` file and run the file as a normal script.
+Wherever you see a `pass` statement, this is where you write your code so that the function behaves as described and the assertions pass.
+- It's more efficient to use the REPL and split up your `.py` file with notebook cells using `# %%`.
+Write and check your code one line at a time, verifying they do what you expect and only once you think it's working, paste it into the function body to confirm.
+This avoids spending time figuring out which line of code isn't working properly.

 ## Tips

 - To get the most out of these exercises, make sure you understand why all of the assertions should be true, and feel free to add more assertions.
-- A good workflow is writing expressions in the REPL first until you get it working, and then pasting it into the function.
-Alternately, write expressions inside the function, and use the debugger and debug console together to get it working.
-The point is to avoid wondering which line is not doing what you expect by verifying each line as you go.
 - If you're having trouble writing a batched computation, try doing the unbatched version first.
+- If you find these exercises challenging, it would be beneficial to go through them a second time so they feel more natural.

 ## Support

-At some point you'll be able to ask questions in the MLAB Slack.
-If you need help before then, feel free to contact `chris` at `rdwrs.com`.
+At some point you'll be added to a MLAB Slack and be able to ask questions there.
+If you need help before then, feel free to email `chris` at `rdwrs.com` directly.

 ```python
 import math